MinThaMie/more-confetti-addon/docs/index.md

-# More-Ember-Confetti Add-on
+# More-Ember-Confetti Addon

-This add-on provides you with an Ember helper that implements the [canvas-confetti package](https://www.npmjs.com/package/canvas-confetti).
+This addon provides you with an Ember helper that implements the [canvas-confetti package](https://www.npmjs.com/package/canvas-confetti).
 So you can call the `confetti`-helper in your template and pass along any attributes specified in the API.

-## Installing the add-on
+## Installing the addon

-You install this add-on like any other.
+You install this addon like any other.
 ```sh
 ember install more-ember-confetti
 ```